 While you can’t earn Status Credits with a new Qantas Frequent Flyer credit card right now, a previous trial suggests this option isn't out of the question in the future.

-Qantas Status Credits are your ticket to more frequent flyer perks, including point bonuses, lounge access, extra baggage and priority check-in and boarding.
-Usually, flights with Qantas and partner airlines are the only way to earn Status Credits and reach a higher status tier.
+Qantas Status Credits are your ticket to more frequent flyer perks, including more points on eligible flights, lounge access, extra baggage and priority check-in and boarding.
+Usually, eligible flights are the only way to earn Status Credits and reach a higher status tier.
 However, there have previously been some credit cards that offered Status Credits as part of a trial program.
-Use this guide to find out more about this option and how you can currently get more status towards Gold or Platinum membership.
+Use this guide to find out more about this trial, as well as how you can now earn more status towards Silver, Gold or Platinum membership.

 What was the Qantas Credit Card Status Credits trial?

 This was an invitation-only Qantas Frequent Flyer trial that ran from 28 November 2016 to 31 May 2018.
 The exclusive trial was only available if you received an email invitation and applied for either the Macquarie Black Card with Qantas Rewards or the Westpac Altitude Black Credit Card with Qantas Points before 28 February 2017.

 If you were one of the selected members of the trial (and your card application was approved), you could collect 1 Credit Card Status Credit for every 400 Qantas Points earned on eligible purchases made with the credit card between 12:01am on 28 November 2016 and 11:59pm on 31 May 2018.
 Eligible purchases excluded any bonus Qantas Points awarded to you for taking out the credit card, as well as following the eligible card's terms and conditions around earning Qantas Points.
 The number of Credit Card Status Credits you could earn during the trial was also limited, with a specific amount outlined in your email invitation.

 Can I still earn Qantas Status Credits with a credit card?